-One of the most frightening things (after public speaking!) is the unknown.
+One of the most frightening things (after public speaking) is the unknown.
 At the Harley Medical Group, we want our patients to know what to expect from their breast surgery.

 You should be able to return home on the same day as your breast augmentation surgery.
 If you require additional aftercare, you may need to stay overnight in one of our hospitals.
 Your surgeon will be able to discuss your breast augmentation recovery and what is best for you after your surgery.

-Complete healing usually takes around 18 months and following your post-op consultation, if your surgeon agrees, you can use bio-oil to help the healing process.
+Complete healing usually takes around 18 months.
+Following your post-op consultation, if your surgeon agrees, you can use Bio-Oil to help the healing process.
 Your surgeon will be able to explain at length the kind of scarring you should expect after your surgery.

 A week-by-week guide can be found below, detailing typical recovery times for breast augmentation patients.
 Breast augmentation recovery time may vary between patients.

 For most patients, any swelling will have gone down when reaching the three week mark post surgery.
 However, it’s normal to experience some swelling for up to three months.

 Experiencing temporary post-operative breast tightness is normal.
 This is due to the implants pressing at the skin and the tissue of the chest, as well as the implant pocket created to accommodate the augmentation.